gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

 ### My questions

 Here are three questions I like to ask in interviews, and why.
+Hopefully, seeing my reasoning will help you come up with your own.
+Or, if you like these ones, feel free to steal them.

 #### How do you know what to work on?